 “The previous editions of the Africa-Europe Youth Summits had representatives from Youth Organizations, but we thought more could be done to truly open doors to young people.”

 To redefine their approach for this fourth edition, the Summit organizers issued an open call for applications from African and European youth motivated to participate in the debates.
-120 young applicants were selected and invited to define, on equal footing, their shared concerns in the development of their respective regions.
-These concerns were then translated into key political recommendations restituted in the Abidjan Youth Declaration.
+120 young applicants were selected and invited to define, on equal footing, their shared concerns regarding the development of their respective regions.
+These concerns were then translated into key political recommendations reinstituted in the Abidjan Youth Declaration.

-Thus, to deepen the results of this fourth Summit, for the first time, an AU-EU Youth Plug-In Initiative (YPII) was launched.
+Thus, to deepen the results of this fourth Summit the inaugural AU-EU Youth Plug-In Initiative (YPII) was launched.
 36 Young Fellows were competitively selected to define, over the course of five intensive weeks, innovative solutions on six key priority clusters11.
 Business, job creation and entrepreneurship 2.
 Culture, sports and arts 3.
 Education and skills 4.
 Environmental preservation and climate change 5.
 Governance, political and democratic inclusion, and activism 6.
-Peace and security.identified in the Abidjan Youth Declaration.2
+Peace and security. identified in the Abidjan Youth Declaration.2

 “The YPII’s objective was to present fresh ideas and concrete projects in a Youth Agenda that we presented along with the Abidjan Youth Declaration to the Heads of State at the 5th EU-Africa Summit.2Took place between 29-30 November “The results were impressive!”